-The use of hierarchical models with latent variables allows us to partition and model the different sources of uncertainty (Clark 2005; 2007; Wikle 2003).
-For example, in an empirical study of competitive plant growth there may be i) sampling and measurement errors when determining the size of plants at different times using non-destructive measuring methods, ii) structural uncertainty in the form of competitive interactions, e.g. whether frequency-dependent competitive effects play a role or not and iii) the possible confounding effects of unmeasured variables on individual plant performance at both an early and later growth stage due to spatial variation in soil nutrients, pathogens and other factors (Fig. 1).
+209 The use of hierarchical models with latent variables allows us to partition and model the different 210 sources of uncertainty (Clark 2005; 2007; Wikle 2003).
+For example, in an empirical study of 211 competitive plant growth there may be i) sampling and measurement errors when determining the 212 size of plants at different times using non-destructive measuring methods, ii) structural uncertainty 213 in the form of competitive interactions, e.g. whether frequency-dependent competitive effects play 214 a role or not and iii) the possible confounding effects of unmeasured variables on individual plant 215 performance at both an early and later growth stage due to spatial variation in soil nutrients, 216 pathogens and other factors (Fig. 1).

-The effect of sampling and measurement uncertainty is accounted for in hierarchical models by introducing latent variables that model the true, but unknown, value of different variables (Clark 2007; Gelman and Hill 2007).
-The logical link between the latent variables and the corresponding observed data depends on the type of data and the measurement method.
-For example, in a study where plant biomass is measured destructively and it is known that the variance increases with the mean, then it may be appropriate to model the observed biomass by a gamma distribution with latent variables as mean parameters and a common scale parameter expressing the relationship between the mean and the variance.
-In a multi-species study of pin-point plant cover data, it may be appropriate to model the observed number of pin-point hits by a reparametrized Dirichlet-multinomial distribution, in which the latent variables are the relative mean cover of the different species and where the expected inter-specific spatial aggregation at the plot level is modelled by a parameter (Damgaard 2015; 2018).
+217 The effect of sampling and measurement uncertainty is accounted for in hierarchical models by 218 introducing latent variables that model the true, but unknown, value of different state variables 219 (Clark 2007; Gelman and Hill 2007).
+The logical link between the latent variables and the 220 corresponding observed data depends on the type of data and the measurement method.
+For 221 example, in a study where plant biomass is measured destructively and it is known that the variance 222 increases with the mean, then it may be appropriate to model the observed biomass by a gamma 223 distribution with latent variables as mean parameters and a common scale parameter expressing the 224 relationship between the mean and the variance.
+In a multi-species study of pin-point plant cover 225 data, it may be appropriate to model the observed number of pin-point hits by a reparametrized 226 Dirichlet-multinomial distribution, in which the latent variables are the relative mean cover of the 227 different species and where the expected inter-specific spatial aggregation at the plot level is 228 modelled by a parameter (Damgaard 2015; 2018).

-When fitting fine-grained ecological data, it is relevant to examine how well different process models are supported by the data (e.g. Clark et al. 2020; Damgaard and Weiner 2021) by estimating the expected out-of-sample prediction error of the different functional models using the Watanabe-Akaike or other information criteria (Gelman et al. 2014b).
+When fitting fine-grained ecological data, it is relevant to examine how well different process models are supported by the data (e.g. Clark et al. 2020; Damgaard and Weiner 2021) by estimating the expected out-of-sample prediction error of the different functional models using the WatanabeAkaike or other information criteria (Gelman et al. 2014), although the predictive performance of a model may be a poor measure of whether the correct causal relationships has been specified (Arif and MacNeil 2022).

 In the absence of prior knowledge and when modelling spatial and temporal vegetation data on relatively large scales, it may be a useful strategy to keep it simple and model changes using logically complete sets of ecological process categories such as those suggested by Vellend (2010), of which selection at the community level is the most important category.
+Alternatively, it may be attractive to model some of the processes that are not of immediate interest by flexible non-parametric models if there is a real concern that some of the hypothesized functional relationships may be misspecified (Walker 2013).